monkeypants/fun-police-stack1/README.md

-# fun-police-stack1
-clean python/workflow stack using temporal, fastapi, and friends
+This repositoriy describes a clean python/workflow stack using temporal, fastapi, and friends.
+It is intended inform the fun-police, so they can enforce architectural compliance.
+See github.com/monkeypants/fun-police for details.